 Another way to become loved by your community is to become part of the very fabric of it.
 Unsurprisingly, traditions endure because people value them.
 You can either insert yourself into existing traditions such as being present at beloved community events (like county fairs, annual parades, and other recurring community events) or start your own.

 If a certain holiday resonates with your cause or is a big deal to your community, create a community event and invite the public to form a new tradition.
+An event-based fundraiser such as an auction can increase awareness in your cause.
 Be sure not to step on any other community event’s toes but offer an experience that can be repeated annually and that your public will love.
 Don’t treat the event as a fundraising opportunity.
 Allow your staff to collect donations if offered, but don’t ask for them.
 The purpose of this event isn’t to raise funds, it’s to raise community awareness.
 Stick to low-cost events you don’t have to charge the public to partake in.

 It may seem counterintuitive to spend money without an objective of earning it back, but if you can succeed in creating an event your community values as a tradition, they’ll fundraise to continue that tradition and keep your nonprofit afloat.